 Sectoral, global, and coming into force in less than six months by the European Commission, DORA will become a mainstay of boardroom conversation in 2025.

-Hopefully, this article will help compliance officers and internl auditors better understand who is and isn’t covered by DORA.
+Hopefully, this article will help compliance officers and internal auditors better understand who is and isn’t covered by DORA.
 In practice, DORA compliance is a significant top-down effort.
 The average major financial services industry organization will dedicate significant resources to DORA compliance.

 Nikos Vassakis is the Head of Consulting Services at SECFORCE, an IT security and cybersecurity firm based in London, U.K.